Cartus/AGGCN/README.md

 ## Requirements

-Our model was trained on GPU Titan X of DGX.
+Our model was trained on GPU Tesla P100-SXM2 of DGX.

 - Python 3 (tested on 3.6.8)

 - PyTorch (tested on 0.4.1)

-- CUDA (tested on 8.0)
+- CUDA (tested on 9.0)

 - tqdm